CodethinkLabs/bloodlight-firmware/host/bloodview/README.md

     make run BV_ARGS="-c previous.yaml"

+Or use the `runp` target as a shorthand:

+    make runp

 Some [default configs](config/) are provided for each of the hardware revisions, for example:

     make run BV_ARGS="-c rev1-default.yaml"
     make run BV_ARGS="-c rev2-default.yaml"

+Pass `-d` to automatically select the correct default config for the device:

+    make run BV_ARGS="-d"

+Or use the `rund` target as a shorthand:

+    make rund

 The main menu
 -------------